converged-computing/playground/docs/cli.md

 # Commands

-The following commands are supported when using `playground`:
+The following commands are supported when using `playground`.
+For each of the below, we label them as being for a local tutorial.yaml, or a remote tutorial repository, or both.

 ## list

+> remote tutorial repository

 List is used to list tutorials associated with a repository.
 Any of the following formats will work: